 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- LO2: Analyse and apply the principles of systems and information technology to produce usable information for decision making.
+- Apply the principles of information systems and ICT to produce useable information for decision making.

 Please note: international students should refer to this page to get an indicative course cost.